 Four times a year we will come together to create an impact within the Lower Columbia area through the selection of a local nonprofit to receive our donation.
 Along with our donation, we also spread awareness of these local nonprofits.
 At each meeting we randomly draw 3 nonprofits from a hat.
 These nonprofits share their stories and the attending members vote.

 Only registered and official members of 100 Women Who Care Lower Columbia Chapter are eligible to nominate a non-profit.
-Your donations must be paid up to date.
+You must have signed a commitment form, attended your first meeting and paid your first contribution.
+To nominate a non-profit member’s donations must be paid up to date.